About Kyogen (狂言)

 Kyogen and Noh are two “different” types of theater, and Nohgaku is a play that alternates between Noh and Kyogen.

-Nohgaku has a history of more than 600 years and is highly regarded abroad, and was registered as a UNESCO World Intangible Heritage Site in 2001.
+Nohgaku has more than 600 years of history, is highly regarded abroad, and was registered as a UNESCO World Intangible Heritage Site in 2001.

 The Beginning of Kyogen